apify/actor-whitepaper/pages/ACTOR_FILE.md

   "webServerMcpPath": "/mcp?someVar=1",

   // Scripts that might be used by the CLI tools to simplify the local Actor development.
+  // They are to be executed from the main directory of the Actor, i.e. one level up.
   "scripts": {
     "post-create": "npm install",
     "run": "npm start"